EconometricInstitute/feb22012-programming-website/data/week6/4-default-methods.md

 # Writing Functional Comparators
 Using lambda expressions and method references, we have great tools to write concise and declarative implementations of the `Comparator` interface.
 A good example is that we can obtain a `Comparator` object that defines an order on `Course` objects based on their teacher: `Comparator<Course> comp = (o1,o2) -> o1.getTeacher().compareTo(o2.getTeacher());`.

-Using the static utility and a method reference to the `getTeacher` method, we can even reduces this to `Comparator<Course> comp = Comparator.comparing(Course::getTeacher);`.
+Using the static utility and a method reference to the `getTeacher` method, we can even reduce this to `Comparator<Course> comp = Comparator.comparing(Course::getTeacher);`.

 If we want to compare a single attribute of a `Course` object, this is great.
 The property of the objects the comparator is comparing is called a *key*.
 The `Comparator` interface has a number of static methods that can help use create `Comparator` objects based on such keys.
 These are: